natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-03-a-timeline-of-food.md

 description: A fascinating look at the timeline of food inventions and when certain dishes first came to be enjoyed.
 emoji: 🍽️
 tags:
-  - 📚 cookbooks
+  - 🍳 Cooking
+  - 🍔 Fast Food
-  - 🥡 recipes
+  - 📖 Articles
-  - ⏳ history
+  - 🌍 History
 haiku: |
   Meals through the ages,
   Flavors tell of times long past,